Central limit theorem in complete feedback games: Proofs

-Here, $P_{\lambda}$ represents a Poisson random variable with mean $\lambda$, and $d_{tv}$ represents the total variation distance between probability measures (where we identify the a random variable with its law).
+Here, $Poi(\lambda)$ represents a Poisson random variable with mean $\lambda$, and $d_{tv}$ represents the total variation distance between probability measures (where we identify a random variable with its law).
 Moreover, the implicit constants in the error term and the definition of $\lambda$ can be chosen to depend only on $j$ and $\epsilon$, the fraction of types that appear with multiplicity $m$. \end{theorem} \begin{remark} In the case $m_i\equiv m$, one has $\lambda=\frac{t^{j+1}}{n^j}\frac{\binom{m}{j+1}}{m^{j+1}}$.
-Notice that, for fixed $j$, the second term converges to $\frac{1}{(j+1)!}$ as $m\rightarrow +\infty$. \end{remark} \begin{remark} The theorem above can be thought as a variant of the classical birthday problem: in fact, for $j=1$ and $m_i(n)\equiv m(n)\rightarrow +\infty$, we obtain the best possible approximation for the classical birthday problem. \end{remark} In this section we state and prove some lemmas that will be useful in the proof of Theorem~\ref{thm:CLT}.
+Notice that, for fixed $j$, the second term converges to $\frac{1}{(j+1)!}$ as $m\rightarrow +\infty$. \end{remark} \begin{remark} Theorem~\ref{thm:poissonapp} can be thought as a variant of the classical birthday problem.
+In fact, for $j=1$ and $m_i\equiv {\bf m}^{n}_{\mathrm{max}}\rightarrow +\infty$, we obtain the best possible approximation for the classical birthday problem. \end{remark} In this section we state and prove some lemmas that will be useful in the proof of Theorem~\ref{thm:CLT}.
 We begin with a discussion of the idea of the proof.
-The total score $S_{\bf m}$ can be written as the sum of $\abs{\bf{m}}$ (the total size of the deck) binary random variables, namely, the indicators that the at a given time the player obtains a correct guess.
-Were these random variables independent, the CLT for the total score will follow at once. \\ \\ However, even in the case $m=2, n=2$, it is clear that if the second guess is correct, then the remaining two cards are distinct (hence the third guess will be correct with probability $1/2$) while if the second guess is wrong, then the remaining two cards are the same (hence the third guess will be correct with probability $1$).
-Intuitively, the dependence becomes weak for large $n$, and it should be related to the concentration properties of the random variables introduced above.
-Indeed, the strategy will change depending on how many card appear with a given multiplicity at a given time.
-The first crucial step towards the proof of CLT will be the observation that, conditioned on $\widetilde{W}_j$, the score can be written as a sum of independent random variables (Lemma~\ref{lem:TotalScore}).
-This allows us to prove a CLT for the conditional score with a uniform Berry-Essen bound (Lemma~\ref{lem:berryEssen}). \\ \\ The final issue is to understand the behavior of $\widetilde W_j$ and show that they enjoy suitable concentration.
-The main difficulties is that Theorem~\ref{thm:poissonapp} requires a \emph{fixed} time, rather than the random time $T_j$ appearing in the definition of the $\widetilde W_j$.
-Moreover, the random variables $T_j$ and $W_{j-1, t}$ are dependent meaning that we cannot expect a straightforward limiting result expressed in terms of a compound Poisson random variables.
-It is worth noticing that, while in \cite{he2021card} there is a multivariate version of Theorem \ref{thm:poissonapp}, it does not suffice for our purposes.
-To circumvent the problem, we will use a suitable monotonicity and concentration argument, which allows to prove the main Lemma \ref{lem:finalReduction}.
+The total score $S_{\bf m}$ can be written as the sum of $\abs{\bf{m}}$ (the total size of the deck) binary random variables, namely, the indicators that at a given time the player obtains a correct guess.
+Were these random variables independent, the CLT for the total score would follow at once. \\